Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Conclusion

 Viewing all these models as coming from the joint KL-divergence makes it also natural to include systematic uncertainties in the final approximated posterior distributions.
-They are included via Bayesian marginalization of the true posterior which can be included during the Monte Carlo generation process.
-We test the result with a coverage calculation for a dataset where the number of expected observed photons is marginalized with a Gaussian to emulate a systematic uncertainty.
-The resulting posterior regions are larger which leads to the desired over-coverage with respect to the original dataset.
+They can be included via sampling from systematics priors during the Monte Carlo generation process, which lets the normalizing flow approximate the marginalized true posterior distribution - a process one might call "effective marginalization".
+The training process of the model otherwise stays the same.
+We test this method with a dataset with a varying energy-scale systematic and an approximation to the energy posterior distribution.
+The resulting posterior regions are wider and are over-covering more for a higher systematic uncertainty, as expected.